openamiguel/equitysim/README.md

   - `typical_price` returns the typical price of asset data
   - `ultimate_oscillator` returns the ultimate oscillator of asset data
   - `variable_moving_average` returns the variable moving average of a price input
+  - `vertical_horizontal_filter` returns the vertical-horizontal filter (VHF) of asset data
   - `vol_adj_moving_average` returns the volume-adjusted moving average of asset data
   - `weighted_close` returns the weighted close of asset data
+  - `weighted_moving_average` returns the weighted moving average of a price input
   - `zero_lag_ema` returns the "zero-lag" exponential moving average of a price input

 ## machine learning suite